Last reviewed 1 March 2021

 Manufacturers and importers will need to register chemicals that access the UK market.

 Where UK companies currently have an EU REACH registration these will be “grandfathered” into the UK REACH regime.
 This gives UK companies until 30 April 2021 to provide basic information to the Health and Safety Executive (HSE).
-This will be done via a new REACH-IT system (the online service ‘Comply with UK REACH’) which will go live on the 1 January 2021.
+This will be done via a new REACH-IT system (the online service ‘Comply with UK REACH’) which went live on 1 January 2021.
 Then registrations must be completed within 2, 4 or 6 years of 28 October 2021, depending on their Tonnage Band Deadlines.

 The registration data is likely to be similar to EU REACH and, like EU REACH, those chemicals manufactured or imported in large tonnages and those substances with particularly hazardous properties are registered first.